lonelycrab888/BiooBang/README.md

 For our example proteins (beam_width=50), we used eight 3090 GPUs, and the running time was approximately 3 minutes per protein.
 The length of the protein is positively correlated with the duration of running inference.

-**(More versatile fine-tuned models for a broader range of cell lines are on the verge of being unleashed—prepare for the revolution!)**
+**More versatile fine-tuned models for a broader range of cell lines are on the verge of being unleashed—prepare for the revolution!**
+（If you’re interested in other cell lines, please feel free to contact us!）